-Ever hiked up a mountain, only to feel lightheaded, nauseous, or just downright awful?
-That, my friend, is altitude sickness creeping in.
-But don’t worry—I’ve got you covered.
+Ever hiked up a mountain only to feel lightheaded, nauseous, or just completely off?
+That, my friend, is altitude sickness sneaking in.
+But no worries, I have you covered.

 Let’s talk about altitude sickness prevention for backpackers so you can conquer those breathtaking peaks without, well, gasping for breath.